 Certainly… I’ll be at my peak by then so hopefully I can do better than Rio and get on the podium.
 I now know what it takes to get there so it won’t be so new to me next time.

 Do you have to train all year?

-Yeah, I will take a day off every ten days but apart from that I am running 70-80 miles per week. depending on how my body is at the time.
+Yeah, I will take a day off every ten days but apart from that, I am running seventy to eighty miles per week, depending on how my body is at the time.
 Last year I had to take ten weeks off because I tore my plantar fascia tendon.
-However this season I took a week off because this season has been slightly less stressful on my body.
+However, this season I took a week off because this season has been slightly less stressful on my body.

 Where do you train?

-Can you tell us about London’s Fastest, is it something that happens each year?
+Can you tell us about London’s Fastest and is it something that happens each year?

 What’s been your favourite country you have visited as an athlete?